dell/omnia/docs/source/Utils/AdditionalNIC.rst

     * If OS Kernel command-line parameter configuration is not required on the nodes, the user can leave the ``cmdine`` entry empty in ``input/server_spec.yml``.
     * The ``nicnetwork`` details must be consistent with the network names specified in the ``input/network_spec.yml`` file.
     * While new groups can be added to the ``input/server_spec.yml`` file on subsequent runs of the ``server_spec_update.yml`` playbook, existing groups cannot be edited or deleted.
 If the user modifies or removes existing groups from ``input/server_spec.yml``, the playbook execution might fail.
 In that case, the user needs to `reprovision the node <../../Maintenance/reprovision.html>`_.
-    * This playbook has been validated with the following kernel parameters:
+    * This playbook has been validated with the following Kernel parameters:

             * iommu=pt
             * intel_iommu=off